hotwired/stimulus-site/_handbook/05_working_with_external_resources.md

 When the element appears, Stimulus calls our `connect()` method and we kick off a [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) request to the URL specified in the element's data attributes.
 When the response comes back with HTML, we populate the element with it.

 Open your browser's Network inspector tab and reload the page.
-You'll see an initial request for `index.html` and then our controller's request to `messages.html`.
+You'll see an initial full page request to `index.html` and then our controller's subsequent request to `messages.html`.

-# Using a Timer to Refresh
+# Refreshing Automatically

-Let's expand our controller's functionality with an optional timer for refreshing the content.
-We'll specify the refresh interval with a data attribute:
+We'd like to know if any new messages arrive while we're viewing the page so let's go a step further make our list refresh every 5 seconds.
+Start by configuring the refresh interval (in milliseconds) with a data attribute:

 ```html
 <div data-controller="content-loader"